 Throughout 2018, MoH has been working across Greater Manchester with events, exhibitions and large scale productions to highlight rising homelessness and housing injustice both in that city and across the UK more widely.
 We have been working in Greater Manchester in response to the 1000% increase in street homelessness that the city has seen in recent years.

-Objectified: A major interactive exhibition and ongoing project that explores the neuroscience behind how people become dehumanised and marginalised in the UK.
+Objectified: In late 2018 we launched a major interactive exhibition and ongoing project that explores the neuroscience behind how people become dehumanised and marginalised in the UK.
 The project is also designed to make changes in systems of care.
 The project opened at Manchester Art Gallery in October and will continue with screenings and workshops throughout 2019.
 Objectified is supported by the Wellcome Trust and the Patient Safety Translational Research Centre.
 Find out more here.

 The Ground Beneath your Feet: Some of our museum objects have gone on the road and are being shown as part of Castlefield Gallery’s new show, the Ground Beneath your feet running between 16 November 2018 and the 03 February 2019 in Manchester.
 Throughout 2017 and 2018 we carried out this national project sharing stories, reports and research to highlight voices from around the UK who were speaking out on inequality and homelessness at a time where homelessness has risen by 169% since 2010.
 Objects included are the Cob, the Hat, the ASBO, the Banner and two placards made during in the Sofia Solidarity Centre in London March 2018 All individuals who donate objects are anonymised.
 To find out more do visit Castlefield Gallery’s show page.